replikativ/datahike/doc/schema.md

 Updating an existing schema is discouraged as it may lead to inconsistencies in your data.
 Therefore only schema updates for `db.cardinality` and `db.unique` are supported.
-Rather updating an existing attribute it is recommended to create a new attribute and migrate data accordingly.
-Alternatively if you want to maintain your old attribute names, export your data except the schema, transform it to the new schema, create a new database with the new schema and import the transformed data.
+Rather than updating an existing attribute, it is recommended to create a new attribute and migrate data accordingly.
+Alternatively, if you want to maintain your old attribute names, export your data except the schema, transform it to the new schema, create a new database with the new schema, and import the transformed data.